 Thomas Russo describes the problem with traditional value investing or cigar butt investing is that when we buy a low quality For example:- buying $10 worth of business for $4, but the problem with these is the time frame.

-Time frame means when the stock will reach its intrinsic value.
-If the time taken is 2 years that the returns are 30% p.a. but if it takes 10 years then the returns are 6% p.a…And as the business is of lower quality the chance of an increase in the intrinsic value is very less.
+We don’t know the time the stock will require to reach its intrinsic value.
+If the time taken is 2 years that the returns are 30% p.a. but if it takes 10 years then the returns are 6% p.a…And as the business is of lower quality the chance of an increase in the intrinsic value is very less, which result in destruction of value.

 2. Capacity to suffer

 Capacity to suffer can explain by the famous Marshmallow experiment at Stanford University which was intended to study delayed gratification in children in the year 1972.

 Where a group of children was presented an offer, they can eat a marshmallow kept in front as an immediate reward, or two small rewards if they waited for a period of time,

 Capacity to suffer this means that whether management is willing to invest its profits to increase its capacity, sales, or future profit by not caring about its present earnings.

 The capacity to suffer increases the chances of widening of the moat and higher returns free-tax during the holding period increases.